What are DDOS attack tools?

 PYLORIS – This tool type is very effective for carrying out for stealth DDOS attacks.
 It is another tool that is used for pen-testing by executing slow and hidden attacks.
 It is used to execute denial attacks directly against the service.
 It takes advantage of certain server communications frameworks that use encryption and anonymity.
 Notable among these are SSL and SOCK proxies.
 It uses these means to popular server protocols like HTTP, UDP and so on.

-TORS HAMMER – Just as the name suggests, it is an attack that takes advantage of the Tor network.
+TORS HAMMER – Just as the name suggests, the tool can perform attacks inside the Tor network.
+By default, Tor’s Hammer operates on level 7 of the OSI Model and it is attacking the whole TCP stack.
+The way it works is simple.
+The tool opens multiple dead connections and thus, hanging the application since it cannot return result.
 However, instead of a crushing action like the literal Thor hammer, it is specialized for anonymous attacks.
 The tool is built in a way that uses anonymity as a leverage to evade firewalls and security mitigations.
 It is also used to carry out demo attacks on security structures by pen testers.
 There is a downside to this tool however; the primary network (Tor) is usually very slow.
 This speed limit automatically limits how effective these tools can be.

 SLOWLORIS – This tool is one of the best ways to carry out DDOS attacks.
 It is even dubbed the most effective of the tools available.
 It works by sending out legitimate HTTP requests albeit incompletely.
 That way, with a limited bandwidth, it gets the server overburdened with requests.
 Also, this tool allows attackers create a connection with the victim server and keep these connections open for as long as they are needed.
 The server are left anticipating several uncompleted HTTP requests, hence they have limited or no space to attend to the users.
 It is especially effective because the HTTP requests are not spoofed, they are legitimate.